Welcome to the Leaside Baseball Summer Camp

 - Comfortable athletic outdoor clothing (i.e. shorts and tee-shirt)

 - Hat and sunscreen

-- At least 2L of water (there is a water fountain and a hydration station; however, it is recommended campers have their own water bottle)
+- At least 2L of water (there are a water fountain and a hydration station; however, it is recommended campers have their water bottle, labeled with their name)

 - Baseball pants (optional)

 - Cleats, batting gloves, bat, and helmet (optional)